 This is where Student Minds comes in.
 They believe it doesn’t need to be like this.
 They think that all students and members of the university community should be able to thrive at university.
 Effective early- intervention, building health literacy and other preventative approaches, as well as providing ongoing support for both those with and those supporting someone with mental health difficulties could improve the futures of millions of people.

-They currently work with over 120 universities across the UK, whereby they train and support students and staff to deliver student-led peer support interventions as well as research-driven campaigns and workshops.
+They currently work with over 120 universities across the UK.
+They train and support students and staff to deliver student-led peer support interventions as well as research-driven campaigns and workshops.
 Student Minds want to ensure that the 1 in 3 students experiencing clinical levels of psychological distress and the 3 in 3 students with mental health, have access to timely, student-friendly support and resources.
 And with Host supporting Student Minds, we are playing a part in helping them to achieve this too!

 If you’d like to find out more about Student Minds and the work that they do, visit their website studentminds.org.uk.

-And if you’re a resident living with us at Host, don’t forget to make your pledge to become more environmentally friendly and support Student Minds – or one of our other charities; LandAid and Just a Drop.
+If you’re living with us at Host, make your pledge to become more environmentally friendly and support Student Minds.
+Or support one of our other charities; LandAid and Just a Drop.
 Keep an eye out in the coming weeks for more news on the #HostEnvironmentalPledge campaign and the charities we’re supporting.

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.